Paedophagy: Location

 Paedophagy is found in fishes from Lake Victoria in Africa which in total has 200-300 species, but in regards to paedophages it is known to contain 8 species.
 Lake Malawi in Africa has in total 500-1000 species, but in paedophages contains only several species.
 Other lakes which contain paegophages include Lake Edward and Lake George, both in Africa, and each contain only one species of paedophage.
 From Lake Malawi there are various species of cichlid fish that exhibit paedophagia, they include fishes from the genera Caprichromis, Hemitaeniochromis, and Naevochromis.
 In Lake Tanganyika species of the genus Haplotaxodon and Greenwoodochromis bellcrossi may also carry out this sort of feeding strategy.

 Mouth brooding

-Mouth brooding is the most common form of parental care in African cichlids, and has thought to have evolved from the ancestral mode of care known as substrate-guarding.
+Mouth brooding is the most common form of parental care in African cichlids, and is thought to have evolved from the ancestral mode of care known as substrate-guarding.
 As mouth brooding is so well known in cichlids, one of the main approaches of paedophages is to steal the brood directly from the mouth of a mother.
-Upon hatching, development occurs in the mouth until juveniles are well-formed fry, the fry then develop further in the mouth until ready in which they are the released.
+Upon hatching, development occurs in the mouth until juveniles are well-formed fry, the fry then develop further in the mouth until ready in which they are released.
 Typically followed by a phase of parental guarding.
 Since the young are kept inside the mothers mouth for an extensive amount of their juvenile life it creates a great opportunity for paedophages, as there is a high probability of a female cichlid to possess young in her mouth.